vkormina-5/business-analytics-portfolio/README.md

 ## 👋 About Me

 I'm a Master's graduate in Informatics and Computer Engineering (MIREA University, Russia) with a strong focus on Business Intelligence and data analytics.
-My master's thesis was dedicated to designing a full-cycle analytical system for business performance monitoring using **Power BI** and **PostgreSQL**.
+My master's thesis was dedicated to designing a full-cycle analytical system for business performance monitoring using **Power BI** (conceptual architecture) and **PostgreSQL**.

-I am passionate about helping small and medium-sized businesses turn their data into actionable insights.
-This portfolio showcases my work in data integration, ETL pipelines, dashboard design, and business analytics.
+Currently, I work with cloud-based BI tools that run natively on macOS, focusing on quick, accessible, and visually compelling data storytelling.

 ---

 ## 📊 Featured Projects

-### 1. Retail Sales Analytics Dashboard
+### 1. Retail Sales Analytics Dashboard (Looker Studio)

-**Goal:** Build an interactive dashboard for a retail chain to monitor sales performance, margins, and key KPIs.
+**Goal:** Build an interactive dashboard for a retail chain to monitor sales performance, margins, and regional KPIs.

 **Approach:**
 - Designed a star-schema data model in PostgreSQL.
-- Wrote SQL queries to aggregate data by region, product category, and time.
+- Connected Looker Studio to the database via Google BigQuery (or direct PostgreSQL connector).
-- Built an interactive Power BI dashboard with drill-through capabilities.
+- Built interactive charts with drill-down capabilities.

 **Key Insights:**
-- Identified top 5 underperforming product categories.
 - Detected seasonal sales patterns.
-- Visualized regional performance heatmaps.
+- Visualized regional performance and top product categories.

-**Live Dashboard:** *[Link to Power BI Service will be added here]*
+**Live Dashboard:** *[Link to your Looker Studio dashboard will be added here]*

-**GitHub Repository:** *[Link to code / project will be added here]*
+**GitHub Repository:** *[Link to code / SQL queries will be added here]*

 ---

-### 2. Customer Retention Analysis (ETL + Power BI)
+### 2. Customer Retention Analysis (SQL + Looker Studio)

 **Goal:** Analyze customer churn and identify factors influencing retention.

 **Approach:**
-- Extracted and cleaned customer transaction data using Python (ETL pipeline).
+- Extracted and cleaned customer transaction data using SQL (PostgreSQL).
-- Built a cohort analysis table in PostgreSQL.
+- Built a cohort analysis view in the database.
-- Visualized retention trends and customer segments in Power BI.
+- Created retention dashboards in Looker Studio.

 **Key Insights:**
 - Identified that customers from specific regions had 25% higher churn rates.